Dharaneeshsl/Dharaneeshsl/README.md

-## Risk is always better than Regret💸💸💸
+## Risk is always better than Regret

 <!--
 **Dharaneeshsl/Dharaneeshsl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.